microsoft/pai/examples/cntk/README.md

 -->

-# CNTK on PAI
+# CNTK on OpenPAI

-This guide introduces how to run [CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/) workload on PAI.
+This guide introduces how to run [CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/) job on OpenPAI.
 The following contents show some basic CNTK examples, other customized CNTK code can be run similarly.